bvm810/fred/README.md

 pip install -r requirements.txt
 ```

 MusicXML files are synthesized to audio through MIDI thanks to the [midi2audio](https://pypi.org/project/midi2audio/) package, which uses the [FluidSynth](https://www.fluidsynth.org) synthesizer.
-Installation depends on your OS.
+The installation that should be used depends on your OS.

 - MacOS
 ```